Meringue Nests With White Chocolate & Strawberry Filling

 - With an electric whisk, whisk the egg whites on a low setting until the egg whites begin to foam and look frothy.

-- Whisk the egg white mixture on a high speed, adding a tablespoon of sugar at a time until finished.
-Keeping whisking until stiff peaks are formed.
+- Whisk the egg white mixture on a high speed, adding a tablespoon of sugar at a time until it's all in.
+Keep whisking until stiff peaks have formed.

-- Put the white chocolate and double cream in a microwave safe bowl and microwave for a minute or until the chocolate has melted.
+- Put the white chocolate and double cream in a microwave safe bowl.
+On a medium heat, microwave for a minute or until the chocolate has melted.
 Whisk the mixture with an electric whisk until thick and creamy.

-- Once the meringues are baked, wait for them to cool down before piping the ganache inside the nest and topping with chopped strawberries.
+- Once the meringues are baked, wait for it to cool down before piping the ganache inside the nest and topping with chopped strawberries and homemade strawberry coulis.